How to Measure and Manage Citation Drift in AI Search

 When a competitor replaces your content in answer engine citations, track which queries this happens on most often.
 Assess whether their pages are newer, more frequently updated, or offer clearer, more comprehensive answers.

-Compare the depth and structure of their content, and audit their backlinks, mentions, and other authority signals to identify possible advantages.
+Compare the depth and structure of their content, and audit their backlinks, mentions, and other authority signals to map the competitive citation gap that a monitoring tool surfaces.
 Use these insights to prioritize your own updates or launch new pages where visibility is being lost.
+Analyze citation gaps in AI answers to identify which competitors win which prompts and where you are being substituted out.

 Turning Citation Drift Into an Advantage